Crypto-toolbox/bitex/README.md

-# bitex
+# BitEx
-Bitex Crawler is a collection of API Clients for Crypto Currency Exchanges.
+BitEx is a collection of API Clients for Crypto Currency Exchanges.

 This project evolved out of the pure pleasure of writing clients for REST APIs, and a want and need for a single data stream to read from for my bitcoin bots.